yerriswamys2020/AIML_Lab/README.md

 6. To check if an instance of 8 puzzle is solvable.
 Usign theory of inversion
 7. ID3 Algorithm for classification using zoo.csv dataset
 8. Find-S algorithm for enjoysport.csv dataset
-9. Cnadidate Elimination algorithm for
+9. Cnadidate Elimination algorithm for enjoysport.csv, economycar.csv,, shapeaccepted.csv, datasets.
+Results are not correct for economycar.csv